 Conclusion

-The fall of the Berlin Wall marked a turning point in history, leading to the reunification of Germany and the end of the Cold War.
-Understanding how the USSR perceived the Berlin Wall provides valuable insights into the dynamics of international relations during one of the most intense and defining periods of the 20th century.
+When the combined government known as the Berlin Wall was demolished the world witnessed the reunification of Germany and the decline of the Cold War.
+This knowledge of how the USSR saw the Berlin Wall is a good way to look at the history of international relations at one of the most heated and defining periods of the 20 th century.

 Table of Contents